Benefit Issuances and Use of Benefits

 4. Eligibility staff will issue replacements within 14 days of receiving the tickle from EBT HQ.

-5. When EBT benefits have been stolen via skimming, cloning or similar fraudulent activity: mark the cards as compromised and advise clients that they must get a new pin before benefits can be replaced.
+5. When EBT benefits have been stolen via skimming, cloning or similar fraudulent activity: mark the cards as compromised and advise clients they must get a new pin before benefits can be replaced.
 Victimized clients will need to establish a new PIN upon benefit replacement, and will be encouraged to replace their EBT cards to prevent future fraud.

 Clarifying Information - WAC 388-412-0040